 Applicants must have earned a Bachelor level degree with a cumulative 3.00 grade point average to be competitive AND to qualify for financial aid.
-The Bachelor-level degree must be completed by June 15, 2014 for those applying for entry into the University of Toledo PA class that matriculates (begins the program) in August, 2014.
+For those applicants who will receive their Bachelor-level degree in the year that they will matriculate, the degree must be completed by June for those applying for entry into the University of Toledo PA class that begins in August.